Jon-Biggs/getting-and-cleaning-data-project/CodeBook.md

 ### Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject

+### Variables

+XTrain, YTrain, XTest, YTest, SubjectTrain and SubjectTest contain the data from the downloaded files.

+XData, YData and SubjectData merge the previous datasets to further analysis.

+Features contains the correct names for the XData dataset, which are applied to the column names stored in ExtractFeatures, a numeric vector used to extract the desired data.

+A similar approach is taken with activity names through the Activities variable.

+AllData merges XData, YData and SubjectData in a big dataset.

+Finally, AveragesData contains the relevant averages which will be later stored in a .txt file.